 We note, rather unsurprisingly, that we observe a higher number of average Differential Evaluations when cases are correct (M = 5.85, SD = 0.38) compared to when they are incorrect (M = 4.34, SD = 0.39).
 Given our methodology for defining accuracy, participants are more likely to mention a correct differential if they mention more differentials.
 The procedure used in the previous study for collecting data on which differentials participants were considering at each information stage was not present here and hence we are not able to operationalise accuracy in the same manner as before.
 While we look at which differentials are mentioned, we cannot observe how participants weigh up differentials against each other in the same way as in the first study.

 As we collect the same data on information seeking as in Study 1, we can look at the same dependent variables by reasoning strategy.
 We do not apply statistics to this study due to the lower sample size, making this analysis exploratory and merely indicative.
 We first categorise each of the 6 cases as having a ‘dominant’ reasoning strategy based on which was utilised the most across participants.
 Through this process, we categorise three conditions as HD (AD, UC, GBS), two conditions as PR (MTB, TTP) and one condition as SI (TA).
 The proportions of participants who use each reasoning strategy for each condition can be viewed in Figure 11.
 We then compare the individual case classifications of strategy to this reasoning strategy that is most commonly used for that medical condition.
-Table 2 below shows how dependent variables are affected by both the dominant strategy for that condition and whether the participant is using the dominant strategy.
+Table 2 shows how dependent variables are affected by both the dominant strategy for that condition and whether the participant is using the dominant strategy.
 We do find that the amount of information seeking was fairly consistent across reasoning strategy.
 We observe however that PR cases were associated with lower variance and higher value in information seeking.
-This does not translate into higher accuracy however, though we should note that the manner in which accuracy was defined for this study limits out analysis only to utterances made out loud of specific conditions rather than formally recorded differentials as we did in Study 1.
+This does not translate into higher accuracy however, though we should note that the manner in which accuracy was defined for this study limits theanalysis only to statements made out loud of specific conditions rather than formally recorded differentials as we did in Study 1.
 We do note however that participants were more accurate when using the dominant strategy for that case than when using a different strategy to that used by the majority.
 Whilst exploratory, these results indicate that reasoning strategy might indeed be linked to patterns of information seeking and could offer a bridge to the observed results in Study 1.